 What is your theoretical orientation?

-I have training in cognitive behavioral therapy (CBT) and psychodynamic therapy and draw from these approaches in my work.
+I have training in cognitive behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), and psychodynamic therapy and draw from these approaches in my work.
 Most prominently, I use Acceptance and Commitment Therapy (ACT) and mindfulness in my work with clients.
 I help people become more mindful of their thoughts, emotions, body, and actions and live a life that is based on values that are deeply important and meaningful.
 Some of my other interests include Buddhist psychology, spirituality, and Enneagram personality typing.